maxgronlund/my-movie-collection/README.md

-This is the solution for a code challenge by Træls.<br/> There is way more features and styling that required.
+This is the solution for a code challenge by Træls.<br/> There are more features and styling than required..
-I just had a fun time, and like to **practicing** my skills, so please forgive me for doing stuff I was not asked to do.
+I had a fun time and liked to practice my skills, so please forgive me for doing stuff I was not asked to do.

 ### Prerequisites
 - Ruby 3.2
 - Rails 7
 - Postgresql
-- Google Chriome
+- Google Chrome

-Nice to have
+Nice to Have
-- direnv, for environment variables
+- direnv, for environment Variables
 - asdf, for version management

 ### Configuration